sivakar94/Stock_Prediction/README.md

 yfinance
 plotly

-Dataset

-fethed the Data from  yfinance
+Dataset: fethed the Data from yahoo using yfinance library

 Chose these Stock:
 "AAPL","GOOG","MSTF","BTC-GBP"